BGE Energizing Small Business Grants Are Back for Round 3!

-Maryland small business owners can now apply to a new grant program funded by BGE in partnership with Hello Alice.
+Maryland small business owners can now apply for Round 3 of a grant program funded by BGE in partnership with Hello Alice.

 “Our hope is that the BGE Energizing Small Business Grants will provide much-needed help to hundreds of small businesses in our community, especially historically underrepresented minority and women-owned businesses,” said BGE CEO Carim Khouzami.
 “This is part of a multi-layered plan to provide direct assistance to energy customers, area nonprofits, and government partners to help put Maryland back on its feet for the long-term, as the public health crisis begins to lift.”